amenzwa/amenzwa.github.io/stem/PL/FortranModernisation.md

 {x, y} = c ## c is destructured; x is bound to 2.0 and y to 3.0
 ```

-Sometimes, it is convenient to be able to refer to a part or the whole of a matched pattern by name.
+Sometimes, it is convenient to be able to refer by name the whole of the pattern matched data structure.
 This is called the as-pattern, and we use the `@` symbol for it.

 ```
-f (x:xs) @ v → ... ## vector v can be used in the body of function f
+f (x:xs) @ v → ... ## whole vector v can be used in body of f
 ```

-***support type classes, not classes***—No one should use Fortran to write a business application, an enterprise-grade web server, an optimising compiler, or an event-driven simulator.
-Anyone could, but none should.
-Fortran is, after all, a scientific DSL, and dependent algebraic data types are more than adequate for modelling scientific data.
+***support type classes, not classes***—Fortran is a scientific DSL, and dependent algebraic data types are more than adequate for modelling scientific data.
 As such, there is no need for Fortran to provide object modelling facilities.
 Instead of classes with fine-grained visibility modifiers, such as private, protected, and public, we rely on coarser but simpler alternative: modules containing selectively exported types and values.
-And instead of object inheritance, we use Haskell-style type classes.
+And instead of object inheritance, we support Haskell-style type classes.

-A type class roughly corresponds to an extensible interface in OO languages: it defines a collection of functions (behaviours) which can be inherited through a mechanism called type instantiation.
-Below, we declare the `Show` type class that converts a value of some type $𝛼$ to a Unicode string representation.
+A type class roughly corresponds to Java `interface`.
+It defines a collection of functions (behaviours) which can be reused (inherited) by making a type an instance of the desired type class.
+Below, we declare the `Show` type class whose primary behaviour is to convert a value of some type $\alpha$ to a Unicode string representation.

 ```
 Show 𝛼 :: ## declare Show type class show : 𝛼 → 𝕌 ## declare show function
 ```

-We may now make the complex number type $\mathbb{C}$ an instance of the `Show` type class, and implement the `show` function that converts a complex value to a formatted string representation.
-Note the syntax: just as we use the single-colon syntax `value : Type` to assign a value to a type, we use the double-colon syntax `Type :: Class` to instantiate a type in a type class.
+We now make the complex number type $\mathbb{C}$ an instance of the `Show` type class, and implement the `show` function that converts a complex value to a formatted string representation.
+This mechanism is conceptually similar to Java `implements`.
+Note the syntax: just as we use the single-colon syntax `value : Type` to assign a value to a type, we use the double-colon syntax `Type :: Class` to make a type an instance of a type class.
 This forms a type hierarchy: $value ∈ Type ∈ Class$.

 ```
-ℂ :: Show ## make complex type an instance of Show type class show : ℂ → 𝕌 ## implement show function for complex type
+ℂ :: Show ## make ℂ type an instance of Show type class show : ℂ → 𝕌 ## implement show function for complex type
     | Rectangular {x, y} → "Rectangular " + strOf(x) + "+𝒾" + strOf(y)
     | Polar {r, 𝜑} → "Polar " + strOf(r) + "∠" + strOf(𝜑)